jackson-simpson/media-tracker/README.md

     ```
   </details>

-- [ ] Use `useSelector` to display the redux state you hardcoded in the React Component
+- [ ] Use `useAppSelector` to display the redux state you hardcoded in the React Component

 ### 5. Building the API client
 - [ ] Build an API client in the front end to request the information from your routes